Back to Topics

 Frequently asked questions

-What is the difference between capital growth and rental yield investment strategies?
+What is the difference between LVR for investors and owner-occupiers?